Photographic film: Film speed

 Film speed describes a film's threshold sensitivity to light.
-The international standard for rating film speed is the ISO#ISO scale, which combines both the ASA speed and the DIN speed in the format ASA/DIN.
+The international standard for rating film speed is the ISO scale, which combines both the ASA speed and the DIN speed in the format ASA/DIN.
 Using ISO convention film with an ASA speed of 400 would be labeled 400/27°.
 A fourth naming standard is GOST, developed by the Russian standards authority.
 See the film speed article for a table of conversions between ASA, DIN, and GOST film speeds.

-Common film speeds include ISO 25, 50, 64, 100, 160, 200, 400, 800, 1600, 3200, and 6400.
+Common film speeds include ISO 25, 50, 64, 100, 160, 200, 400, 800, 1600 and 3200.
 Consumer print films are usually in the ISO 100 to ISO 800 range.
 Some films, like Kodak's Technical Pan, are not ISO rated and therefore careful examination of the film's properties must be made by the photographer before exposure and development.
 ISO 25 film is very "slow", as it requires much more exposure to produce a usable image than "fast" ISO 800 film.
 Films of ISO 800 and greater are thus better suited to low-light situations and action shots (where the short exposure time limits the total light received).
 The benefit of slower film is that it usually has finer grain and better color rendition than fast film.
 Professional photographers of static subjects such as portraits or landscapes usually seek these qualities, and therefore require a tripod to stabilize the camera for a longer exposure.
 A professional photographing subjects such as rapidly moving sports or in low-light conditions will inevitably choose a faster film.

 A film with a particular ISO rating can be push-processed, or "pushed", to behave like a film with a higher ISO, by developing for a longer amount of time or at a higher temperature than usual.
 More rarely, a film can be "pulled" to behave like a "slower" film.
 Pushing generally coarsens grain and increases contrast, reducing dynamic range, to the detriment of overall quality.
 Nevertheless, it can be a useful tradeoff in difficult shooting environments, if the alternative is no usable shot at all.